Some nICE Surprises

 While I’m intent on completing the Tunxis Mainline South to North in an orderly fashion, the three regional trail sections (consisting of 17 trails or so) I’m not really too concerned with how I do them, just that I get them done.
 And so, I finished the Nepaug Regional Tunxis Trails before the Southington section which I had started first.
 And which are further south.
 OCD… in check.
 (I have a South to North “thing” if you didn’t know.
 But I’m working through it.)

-The hike during which Rob and I completed the first 4 mile section of the Tunxis Mainline trail more or less forced us to enjoy some of the regional trails as well.
+Completing the first 4 mile section of the Tunxis Mainline trail more or less forced us to enjoy some of the regional trails as well.
 This was courtesy of the fact that the Mainline trail “just ends” in the middle of the woods, near the Compounce Mountain summit.
 (I did pull out my 15 year old Walk Book and noted that the Mainline trail used to veer off northwest at that point to a trailhead on Beecher Road.
 There also used to be something called Tookey’s Trail, but no longer.)

 But Rob and I made a conscious effort to – okay, let’s say that I made a conscious effort to take in a good portion of the other trails.
 A few we completed entirely, a few others I’d have to finish off at a later date.
 And as this trip report’s title implies, there were some really great surprises on these trails; they were not only much better than I expected, but also much better than the snobby Mainline Trail as well.